Born in Osaka, Japan

 A series titled "BHUTAN sacred within" were photographed with his first attempt of portraiture, inspired by the people of Bhutan, whose selflessness and the nation's ideology; "Gross National Happiness".

-The series titled "INDIA sacred within" project is started, aiming to document diversity of people, location, culture and religion to portray and study the spirit of India.
+The series titled “INDIA Where Prayer Echoes” project is started, aiming to document diversity of people, location, culture and religion to portray and study the spirit of India.

-Mark 30th year of his photography, since the first visit to Egypt.
-30 year Retrospective book is scheduled to be published in early 2010.
+Mark 30th year of his photography of Sacred Places, since the first visit to Egypt.
+30 year Retrospective book was published in 2010 by Nazraeli Press.

 Relocation of the Izu studio to Rhinebeck, NY where Izu family now reside.